Last Updated on October 10, 2023 by Matt Musico

 Who else snuck into the top 10?
-Let’s find out before detailing the top-24 single-season home run hitters in Cardinals history.
+Let’s find out before detailing the top-25 single-season home run hitters in Cardinals history.

 Cardinals Home Run Leaders: Top 10

-The two most powerful seasons in Cardinals history belong to McGwire, and they’re also among the most home runs in a season in MLB history, as he hit 70 dingers in 1998 and followed that up with another 65 in 1999.
+The two most powerful seasons in Cardinals history belong to McGwire.
+They’re also among the most home runs in a season in MLB history, as he hit 70 dingers in 1998 and followed that up with another 65 in 1999.
 Those were also his first two full seasons in St. Louis.
 Talk about a good first impression, right?

 This was also part of a stretch where McGwire hit at least 50 home runs in four consecutive seasons, which made him the first MLB hitter to accomplish such a feat.
 These two seasons in particular from 1998-99 spanned over 12 months.
 McGwire hit at least 10 dingers in a month on nine separate occasions.
 He actually slugged at least 15 three times: May of 1998 (16), September of 1998 (15), and July 1999 (16).